37 Different Types of Flies in Oklahoma

 This fly does not spread disease despite hanging out near sewage and waste.
 Like several other huge flies, it does not bite either.

-Look for Black Soldier types of flies in Oklahoma among compost piles, rotting plants, and manure piles.
+Look for Black Soldier flies in Oklahoma among compost piles, rotting plants, and manure piles.

-It is thought to be relatively advantageous to have around since it controls house fly numbers by reducing fly nymphal habitats.
+Having around is considered relatively advantageous since it controls house fly numbers by reducing fly nymphal habitats.

 Black-tailed Bee Fly (Bombylius major)is next on our list of types of flies in Oklahoma.